 Germany finish Group C unbeaten but had to come from behind to do so, with Tobias Hysen and Alexander Kacaniklic putting the home side ahead within 42 minutes.

 However, Mesut Ozil pulled one back for the visitors prior to the break before early second-half goals from Mario Gotze and Schurrle put Germany ahead.

-While Hysen's second briefly turned up the heat on Joachim Low's men, Schurrle completed his treble to gain revenge on Sweden - which is the only team to take points off Germany in qualification after the 4-4 draw in the first meeting between the sides.
+While Hysen's second briefly turned up the heat on Joachim Low's men, Schurrle completed his treble to gain revenge on Sweden - who are the only team to take points off Germany in qualification after the 4-4 draw in the first meeting between the sides.

 Bastian Schweinsteiger won his 100th cap while Kruse's inclusion saw Ozil drop into a deeper role than during Friday's 3-0 win over Republic of Ireland.

-Sweden doubled the lead through Kacaniklic when he converted from inside the area, with the Fulham striker timing his run well to stay onside and fire home past Neuer from Kim Kallstrom's lofted ball.
+But Sweden doubled their lead through Kacaniklic when he converted from inside the area, with the Fulham striker timing his run well to stay onside and fire home past Neuer from Kim Kallstrom's lofted ball.

 On the stroke of half-time, Ozil marked his 25th birthday with a goal, pulling one back for the visitors when his right-footed effort left Johan Wiland with no chance.